postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 ![Confirmation for removing a team member](https://assets.postman.com/postman-docs/remove-user-from-team-confirmation.jpg)

 > When you remove a user from your team, you will still retain access to any data they have shared with the team.
-However, any data in the user’s personal workspaces is owned by that user and their ownership for that data will not be transferred when they are removed from your team.
+However, any data in the user’s personal workspaces is owned by that user and their ownership for that data will not be transferred when they're removed from your team.

 ## Next steps